 Prefer to learn by video?
-Watch the breakdown here.
+Here’s my breakdown below:

 Gluten is well-known for causing celiac disease, but can gluten cause other skin problems?
 Evidence that connects gluten to many other abnormalities and diseases keeps piling up.
 And these conditions include those that affect your skin.

 For some, gluten causes the immune system to overreact.
 It causes inflammation.
 And it can lead to a variety of allergic and immune type reactions.
 Since these are also underlying factors of many skin conditions, it’s not surprising that the connection is strong.

 So let’s start by taking a closer look at some of the skin conditions triggered by gluten.

 Dermatitis herpetiformis (DH) is a rash defined by clusters of itchy bumps and blisters.
 And science tells us it’s a common skin manifestation of celiac disease, meaning it’s directly caused by gluten.
 Most experts argue that a DH diagnosis is enough to confirm celiac disease.

 Gluten-sensitive individuals create antibodies against gluten.
 Antibodies are proteins used by your immune system to fight against foreign invaders.
 So when gluten is consumed, the immune system uses these anti-gluten antibodies to attack.
 And this immune reaction creates inflammation and damages the lining of the small intestine.
 But it can also trigger other immune reactions throughout the body.

 With DH, gluten causes IgA antibodies to form in the skin.
 The antibodies lead to blister-like lesions that form on the skin.